chen0040/keras-video-classifier/README.md

 Keras implementation of video classifiers serving as web

-The training data is [UCF101 - Action Recognition Data Set](http://crcv.ucf.edu/data/UCF101.php)
+The training data is [UCF101 - Action Recognition Data Set](http://crcv.ucf.edu/data/UCF101.php).
+Codes are included that will download the UCF101 if they do not exist (due to their large size) in the video_classifier/training/very_large_data folder.
+The download utility codes can be found in video_classifier/utility/ucf directory

+The video classifiers are defined and implemented in the video_classifier/library directory

 The opencv-python is used to extract frames from the videos.